drpolygon/semiautomatic/ROADMAP.md

 Add `--workers` flag to `upscale-image` for parallel batch processing.
 Currently batch mode processes images sequentially.

+### Multiple Upscale Providers

+Abstract upscale provider interface to support multiple upscalers (Topaz, Real-ESRGAN, etc.).
+Currently types like `ScaleFactor`, `UpscaleEngine`, `UpscaleSettings` are imported from the Freepik provider.
+Need a base `UpscaleProvider` class (like `ImageProvider`) with provider-agnostic settings.

+### Magnific Mystic Model

+Add Magnific's Mystic model to `generate-image` as a new image generation provider/model.

+### Shell Completion

+Add tab completion for subcommands and flags using `argcomplete`.
+Users would activate with `eval "$(register-python-argcomplete sa)"`.
+Can also complete flag values (model names, provider names, etc.) with custom completers.

 ### Version in Error Messages

 Include version number in CLI error output to help diagnose wrong-install issues.